 The key aspect of the workflow adopted in the present study is the mapping of specific areas at two different altitudes (12 m and 120 m), resulting in two distinct resolutions for the same area (8 mm and 80 mm).
-The predictions made on the high-resolution flight can be used to estimate the percent cover of each vegetation class for every pixel of the lower resolution flight.
-Consequently, for each pixel of the high-altitude flights, percent covers of each vegetation class were obtained, and a kernel density plot was generated.
+The predictions made on the high-resolution flight can be used to estimate the cover (percentage, %) of each vegetation class for every pixel of the lower resolution flight.
+Consequently, for each pixel of the high-altitude flights, covers (%) of each vegetation class were obtained, and a kernel density plot was generated.
 This plot provides a visual representation of the behavior of the model in different vegetation percent cover scenarios.

 3. Results